TerryMooreII/gorillasinthemist/readme.md

 git push --force
 ```

+When the season changes you will need to update the `TEAM_ID` and `LEAGUE_ID` [variables in github](https://github.com/TerryMooreII/fightingmoosekuckles/settings/variables/actions)

+To get the correct ids go to the [Polar Ice House](https://apps.daysmartrecreation.com/dash/x/#/online/polarice/leagues?location=1) (or your local league page) and look for your league.
+Hover over the league level and grab the id from the url.
+After you click on the league find your team name and hover over that for the team_id

 ## Getting Started

 To start a new project using Stencil, clone this repo to a new directory: